cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/Conversion.rst

    A value that represents 100% in a scale from 0 to 1.

-KILOBYTE
+KILO
-^^^^^^^^
+^^^^

-.. java:field:: public static final double KILOBYTE
+.. java:field:: public static final double KILO
    :outertype: Conversion

-   The value of 1 KiloByte in Bytes.
+   The value of 1 KiloByte in Bytes or 1 Kilobit in bits.
 It is declared as double because such a value is commonly used in divisions.
-By this way, it avoids explicit double casts to ensure a double instead an integer division.
+This way, it avoids explicit double casts to ensure a double instead an integer division.

-MEGABYTE
+MEGA
-^^^^^^^^
+^^^^

-.. java:field:: public static final double MEGABYTE
+.. java:field:: public static final double MEGA
    :outertype: Conversion

-   The value of 1 MegaByte in Bytes.
+   The value of 1 MegaByte in Bytes or 1 Megabit in bits.

-   **See also:** :java:ref:`.KILOBYTE`
+   **See also:** :java:ref:`.KILO`

 MILLION
 ^^^^^^^